Get 80% off your plan for your first 3 months*

 What's the outlook for new franchisees?

-• Profit margins: Average earnings across different locations and timeframes
+• Profit margins: average earnings across different locations and timeframes

-• Operating budgets: Detailed cost breakdowns including all fees and expenses
+• Operating budgets: detailed cost breakdowns including all fees and expenses

-• Revenue models: Location-specific earning predictions and performance benchmarks
+• Revenue models: location-specific earning predictions and performance benchmarks

 How strong is your data?

-• when the research was done
+• Timing: when was the research conducted?

 What are the main teething problems?

 Ask them what franchisees struggle with in the early days.
 A good franchisor will be happy to share this information.
 They'll want you to avoid common traps and pitfalls.
-If they can't give you specific direction, it's a sign they're not concerned about their franchisees.

 What are the key performance indicators (KPIs)?